 4 Days in Lisbon itinerary

-Ideally, you must be in the city for four full days, but you can probably make this 4 days in Lisbon itinerary work too even if you only have three and a half days to explore.
+Ideally, you must be in the city for four full days.
+Still, you can probably make this 4 days in Lisbon itinerary work, too, even if you only have three and a half days to explore.
 I planned it as three days walking plus one day on a specific bus route.

-The reason why it looks built in haste it’s because it kind of was.
-Graça is the neighborhood of vilas and pátios, the blocks of buildings made by factory owners in the 19th century for their workers who were coming to Lisbon, mostly from the farms in the south.
+The reason why it looks built in a haste it’s because it kind of was.
+Graça is the neighborhood of vilas and pátios, the blocks of buildings made by factory owners in the 19th century for their workers coming to Lisbon, mostly from the farms in the south.

 I suggest doing Alfama first, then Graça, and finally Mouraria.
 No matter how you spin it, it’s impossible to escape the hills anyway.